ryan-toddSmacked/imresize/README.md

 ```

 ## Contributing
-Any advanced cmake users, Pull request are welcome.
+Pull request are welcome, the cmake file could definetly be better.
-For any other changes, please open an issue first to discuss what you feel should be changed.

 ## License